Natural headache remedies are a great way to avoid pain killers.

 But repeated use of painkillers to ease headache pain can:

 - Damage our gut lining

 So whilst using the herbal headache teas in this post, do look for real remedies for other symptoms e.g.:

 6 Simple Herbal Teas For Headache Relief

-All these herbal headache teas are simple DIY recipes you can make from common spices and herbs in your kitchen cupboard or herb garden.
-You don’t need to buy any fancy headache teas and none of these headache teas include essential oils which I generally avoid.
+These 6 herbal headache teas are all simple DIY recipes you can make from basic herbs and spices in your kitchen cupboard or herb garden.

 1. Ginger Tea For Stress & Tension Headaches